Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Inactivity fee: Up to US$10

-- Products: US shares, options, ETFs, EFPs, forex, metals, mutual funds, forex
+- Products: US stocks, options, ETFs, EFPs, forex, metals, mutual funds, forex

 - Access: Desktop or mobile